[BTS] No.8 Wild Camping On Dartmoor

 I’ve said before in these Behind The Scenes posts that I like to try all sorts of photography.
-It’s a different type of challenge from my wedding photography, and it provides a chance to try different techniques, making for a more well rounded approach.
+It’s a different type of challenge from my usual wedding photographer devon work, and it provides a chance to try different techniques, making for a more well rounded approach.
 Below you’ll find shots with fast and slow shutter speeds, a panorama and a tweak from my normal editing.
 For the photographers reading this, the below are all on a 24 or 50mm lens and occasional use of a tripod.

 I had a plan to capture the sunset, sunrise and some astrophotography in between.
 Three chances to capture some colours and/or stars, sadly, it never materialised.
 There was too much cloud for sunset colours to appear and rain kicked in around 10pm.
 Dartmoor 3 | Me 0.